 The easiest way to add standards is when you first create your assessment using our Quick Key feature.

-First, click on your Lessons/Assessment tab, then click Create New, and choose Assessment Key.
+First, click on the Lessons/Assessment tab, choose My Assessments, and select the Create New button, and choose Assessment Key.
 Fill in the required information for naming the assessment, then hit "Next" to begin creating your assessment.